dt-orders/overview/README.md

 <img src="images/orders.png" width="300"/>

-There are two toplogies of the application
+There are two topologies of the application
-1. **monolith** - two Docker components: a frontend web UI and 1 backend services.
+1. **Monolith** - two Docker components: a frontend web UI and 1 backend services.
 Once monitored by Dynatrace, a multi-tier call flow will be available such as shown below.

     <img src="images/dt-call-flow-monolith.png" width="500"/>

-1. **microservices** - four Docker components: a frontend web UI and 3 backend services.
+1. **Multi-services** - four Docker components: a frontend web UI and 3 backend services.
 Once monitored by Dynatrace, a multi-tier call flow will be available such as shown below.

     <img src="images/dt-call-flow.png" width="500"/>

+# How to run the application

+Below are two options to deploy the application:
+* Using docker-compose.
+See the docker-compose sub-folder [README](docker-compose/README.md)
+* Using kubernetes.
+See the K8 sub-folder [README](k8/README.md)

 # Traffic generators